 It all started one morning, over breakfast, in October 2017.
-I had done a few paintings for our new home and was not able to find any wall decorations that had Islamic value, which would fit a Scandinavian home.
+I had done a few paintings for our new home and could not find any wall decorations with Islamic values that would fit a Scandinavian home.
 I could not be the only young Muslim who had this problem.
-In recent years, the second and third generations of immigrant to Europe are adopting a modern lifestyle, with different needs and habits than the previous generation.
-As it has happened throughout history, that people migrate and immigrate, and cultures and traditions fuse together in many ways, including homes and how we live our lives.
+In recent years, the second and third generations of immigrants to Europe have adopted a modern lifestyle, with different needs and habits than the previous generation.
+As it has happened throughout history, people migrate and immigrate, and cultures and traditions fuse in many ways, including homes and how we live our lives.

 Fusion between two cultures

-While I usually have the eye for the design, I bounce the ideas with my husband, who with his Turkish roots are good at giving feedback to adjust the designs to our customers.
-The language of design might be Scandinavian, but it is created with a love for the Arabic language and calligraphy, and middle eastern architecture and culture.
+While I usually have an eye for the design, I bounce the ideas with my husband, who, with his Turkish roots, are good at giving feedback to adjust the plans to our customers.
+The design language might be Scandinavian, but it is created with love for the Arabic language and calligraphy and middle eastern architecture and culture.
 When we first met, we both had experiences with the opposite cultures, and it was easy for us to find a middle ground between our different cultures.
-This translates into the company as we are usually balancing the developing of the company in between cultures too.
+This translates into the company as we are usually balancing the company's development in between cultures.

 Ethical production and less waste

 I grew up in Denmark and converted to Islam when I was twenty-four.
 One of the things I found interesting about Islam was the value-set for protecting the planet and often scientific and spiritual approach to this life.
 With the company, we aim to uphold the values taught to us in the religion, and with that comes responsibility as a Muslim company.
 Our products are made ethically with workers being paid fairly, and our production is either in Europe or locally.
 We work with On-Demand-Manufacturing, which lowers our waste drastically and lowers our CO2 emission as well.

 Expanding to fill the gaps in the Western Muslim Lifestyle